So many emails!

 8. Credit in another state.
 I took one of your seminars and need to get CLE credit for it with another State Bar.
 You may pick up a Certificate of Attendance and have it signed by one of our representatives at the seminar.
 Or, you may contact our Registrar at CLEalabama@law.ua.edu with information about your recent attendance and a Certificate of Attendance will be sent to you, along with a copy of the Seminar Agenda.
 You may then forward this information to the other State Bar.
 Remember, CLE credits awarded in Alabama may not be automatically accepted by other State Bars.
 Contact the other State Bar for more information on their requirements.

 9. Printing seminar materials.
 I’m having trouble printing the seminar materials from your website!
 First, be aware that seminar materials will not be available on our website until 48 hours before the seminar.
-If you are within that timeframe, carefully check the web address and password that was printed on your Confirmation Notice.
+If you are within that timeframe, carefully check the web address that was printed on your Confirmation Notice.
 If you continue to have trouble, call our office at 205-348-6230 and we will connect you with someone who will be able to help you.

 10. BAR ID as part of registration.
 Can I still register online if I don’t know my Bar ID, or don’t have a Bar ID?
 Yes.
 The Bar ID field must have some characters in it, so if you do not have a Bar ID, simply input “na.”
 If you do have a Bar ID, we strongly advise filling in your number as this is our best way of making sure that your attendance is correctly reported to the Alabama State Bar.
 Registrations processed without a Bar ID may experience a delay in being reported to the Alabama State Bar.